homebysix/recipe-robot/README.md

 - If you get Python exceptions while using Recipe Robot, I invite you to [create an issue on GitHub](https://github.com/homebysix/recipe-robot/issues/new) so I can track the problem.
 Include full traceback plus whatever input (URL, path, etc) you provided when you ran Recipe Robot.

-- Due to reasons I'm still learning about, Recipe Robot (and AutoPkg) don't work with certain kinds of SSL.
-If you see `SSLV3_ALERT_HANDSHAKE_FAILURE` in the traceback message, see the first troubleshooting point above.
-If none of those steps work, you might be out of luck.

 ## Feedback